ualsg/ualsg.netlify.app/content/authors/filip/_index.md

 Dr Filip Biljecki is jointly appointed as faculty at the Department of Architecture (College of Design and Engineering) and the Department of Real Estate (NUS Business School) at the National University of Singapore.
 He is the founder and the principal investigator of the [NUS Urban Analytics Lab](/).
 In 2020 [he was appointed]({{< ref "/post/2020-07-filip-pyp/index.md" >}}) as NUS Presidential Young Professor.
+Further, he has been awarded multiple awards for teaching and research.

 His background is in Geomatic engineering.
 Filip holds a [PhD degree](https://filipbiljecki.com/phd.html) (top 5%) in 3D GIS from the Delft University of Technology in the Netherlands, where he also did an MSc in Geomatics.